By Dr. Joseph Mercola

 Tips For Improving The Quality Of Your Sleep

-There are many factors that can influence your sleep, but one that many fail to consider is the use of light-emitting technology, such as your TV, iPad, and computer, before going to bed.
+There are many factors that can influence your sleep, but one that many fail to consider is the use of light-emitting technology before going to bed, such as your TV, iPad, and computer.
 These emit the type of light that will suppress melatonin production, which in turn will hamper your ability to fall asleep, as well as impact your cancer risk (melatonin helps to suppress harmful free radicals in your body and slows the production of estrogen, which can activate cancer).
 Ideally, you’ll want to turn all such light-emitting gadgets off at least an hour prior to bedtime.
 Next, making some adjustments to your sleeping area can also go a long way to ensure uninterrupted, restful sleep.
 I suggest you read through my full set of 33 healthy sleep guidelines for all of the details, but to start:

 1. Cover your windows with blackout shades or drapes to ensure complete darkness.
 Even the tiniest bit of light in the room can disrupt your pineal gland’s production of melatonin and the melatonin precursor serotonin, thereby disrupting your sleep cycle.